All About Cervicogenic Tension HeadachesBy Nigel Chua

 - have short term pain relief so you can be still functional, e.g. go to work, participate in life events.

 - be able to participate effectively with physiotherapy for even more positive long term pain relief.

 Pain relieving physiotherapy treatments

-approach encourages the body to modulate the pain level.
+This approach encourages the body to modulate pain levels.

-Next we will always work on soft tissue works joint manipulations are quick and effective, but short term, and soft tissue though slower outcomes, are medium to long term in benefits - hence combining these two is ideal.
+Next, we will always work on soft tissue.
+Joint manipulations are quick and effective, but short term.
+Soft tissue treatment, though slower in outcomes, gives medium to long term benefits - hence combining these two treatments is ideal.